cusma/pposdex/README.md

 provable cryptographic sortition, in which users are free to take part as long as they own any amount of Algorand's native cryptocurrency, named ALGO, registered online as "participating".
-Each online ALGO could be seen as a ticket of this cryptographic lottery, that runs secretely in parallel on Algorand network's nodes, with minimal hardware requirements and neglectable energy consumption.
+Each online ALGO could be seen as a ticket of this cryptographic lottery, that runs secretly in parallel on Algorand network's nodes, with minimal hardware requirements and neglectable energy consumption.

 Algorand permissionless Consensus protocol solves blockchains' trilemma